You can review and manage your vSAN license, or view your vSAN+ subscription.

-- Make sure that you obtained a valid license for full host configuration control in the cluster.
+- Make sure that you obtained a valid license for the vSAN cluster.
 The license should be different from the one that you used for evaluation purposes.

 After the license or the evaluation period of a vSAN expires, you can continue to use the current configuration of vSAN resources.
 However, you cannot add capacity to a disk group or create disk groups.